chrisjire/Akan-project/README.md

 ## Author:

-* My name is christian jire and i worked and created this projectet.
+* My name is christian jire and i worked and created this project.

 ## SETUP AND INSTALLATION REQUIRMENTS